leonardo-toffalini/viscous/report/equations_of_fluids.typ

 We will not go into the details of deriving the above equations, instead we will just take it as granted that they truly formulate the evolving velocity of a viscous incompressible fluid.

-The intrigued reader may find satisfaction in exploring the derivation of the above equations in @chorin1990mathematical.

-For some, that have not yet encountered the differential operators used in the above formulation, we give a short summary:

 Explanation of the different parts of @eq:navier-stokes:
 $